-If a model fails to meet one or more standards and is not found to be acceptable by the Commission, the modeling organization may file an appeal with the Commission and request a meeting with the Commission in order to provide additional information and data to the Commission to justify that the model complies with the Commission’s standards and other requirements.
-The appeal process is specified in the Acceptability Process of the Report of Activities.
+If a hurricane or flood model fails to meet one or more hurricane or flood standards and is not found to be acceptable by the Commission, the modeling organization may file an appeal with the Commission and request a meeting with the Commission in order to provide additional information and data to the Commission to justify that the hurricane or flood model complies with the hurricane or flood standards and other requirements.
+The appeal process is specified in the Acceptability Process of the Hurricane Standards Report of Activities and the Flood Standards Report of Activities.

-The purpose of the meeting to consider an appeal by a modeling organization is to review the appeal documentation and determine whether or not to reconsider the model.
+The purpose of the meeting to consider an appeal by a modeling organization is to review the appeal documentation and determine whether or not to reconsider the hurricane or flood model.

 The Commission Chair will call upon the modeling organization to provide a presentation which would include reasons and justification for reconsideration.
 Commission members may ask questions during and after the presentation.
-After discussion, the Commission Chair will ask for a motion to reconsider the model.
+After discussion, the Commission Chair will ask for a motion to reconsider the hurricane or flood model.
 A motion will be made and seconded by Commission members.
 Prior to voting, the Commission Chair will ask if there is any further discussion.
 Once discussion is completed, the Commission Chair will ask for a roll call vote.

-If the motion to reconsider the model is successfully approved by a majority vote, the Commission shall then determine if additional data and information is necessary prior to reconsideration of the model.
+If the motion to reconsider the hurricane or flood model is successfully approved by a majority vote, the Commission shall then determine if additional data and information is necessary prior to reconsideration of the hurricane or flood model.
 The Commission may formulate additional questions and request additional data and information to be responded to by the modeling organization.
 Such questions, data, and information may include proprietary information, and if so, may be addressed by the modeling organization in a closed session if requested by the modeling organization.
-If additional data and information is necessary for reconsideration of the model, the Commission questions, data, and information request shall be provided to the modeling organization in a letter from the Commission Chair no later than ten days after the meeting to consider the appeal request.
-The Commission may proceed with scheduling a meeting with the modeling organization for reconsideration of the model.
+If additional data and information is necessary for reconsideration of the hurricane or flood model, the Commission questions, data, and information request shall be provided to the modeling organization in a letter from the Commission Chair no later than ten days after the meeting to consider the appeal request.
+The Commission may proceed with scheduling a meeting with the modeling organization for reconsideration of the hurricane or flood model.

-If the Commission does not specify any follow up questions or identify any additional data or information needed, the Commission may proceed with the reconsideration of the model.
-The Commission shall then determine which standards should be reconsidered.
-This may include only the standards that were previously not found acceptable or it may include other standards that have come into question as a result of new information and data which cast doubt as to the accuracy or reliability of the model.
-The Commission shall vote on which standard or standards to be reconsidered prior to reconsideration of the model.
+If the Commission does not specify any follow up questions or identify any additional data or information needed, the Commission may proceed with the reconsideration of the hurricane or flood model.
+The Commission shall then determine which hurricane or flood standards should be reconsidered.
+This may include only the hurricane or flood standards that were previously not found acceptable or it may include other hurricane or flood standards that have come into question as a result of new information and data which cast doubt as to the accuracy or reliability of the hurricane or flood model.
+The Commission shall vote on which hurricane or flood standard or standards to be reconsidered prior to reconsideration of the hurricane or flood model.
 The modeling organization may request more time to prepare for reconsideration if it feels that the nature of the review has become more complex and that it needs additional resources, time, and data to respond.